Christian Bonner stands at a lectern while hosting the AOCNW luncheon

 Other activities throughout the Alumni of Color Network Weekend included guided tours of Ohio Stadium, visits to the Frank W. Hale Black Cultural Center, tours of The Ohio State University Campus and a watch party for the Buckeyes’ football game against Nebraska.

-Cynthia Turner Asst.
-Dean and Chief Diversity Officer, EY Faculty Fellow
+Cynthia Turner Assoc.
+Dean of Access, Engagement and Outreach, EY Faculty Fellow